Jim Fusilli: Nonfiction

 In 2005, Fusilli's writing on Pet Sounds was published as part of the 33 1/3 series.
 It was translated for a Japanese language edition by Haruki Murakami.

+Podcast

+In 2024, Fusilli launched Writers at Work, a podcast featuring interviews with authors for readers and writers about the joys, heartaches, challenges and satisfaction of the creative writing process.
+Guests have included Lee Child, and Andrew Child, Carl Hiaasen, Walter Mosley, Sara Paretsky, and Douglas Preston and Lincoln Child.

 Personal life

-Fusilli and his wife Diane, an international communications executive, reside in Washington D.C.
+Fusilli and his wife Diane, an international communications executive, reside in New York.